 We look forward to receiving your cherished photos to enhance your DNA report cover and breed certificate.
 If you have any questions or need further assistance, please don't hesitate to reach out.

-What is included with my horse's results?
+What is included in my horse's results?

-Each horse will receive a unique and personalized report.
+Each horse will receive a unique and personalised report.
 If you provided us with a picture of your horse, it will be featured on the report cover and the special breed composition certificate.
 This certificate can be easily printed for display purposes or shared on your social media platforms.

-The comprehensive report not only discloses the specific breed(s) present in your horse's genetic makeup but also offers an in-depth explanation of the results.
+The comprehensive report not only discloses the specific breed(s) present in your horse's genetic makeup but also offers an explanation of the results.
 Depending on your horse's breed composition, the report includes valuable information such as prevalent diseases and health concerns associated with that breed.
 Additionally, you'll find extensive details covering proper nutrition, common uses, origin, temperament, conformation, and more related to your horse's identified breed(s).

 Will you be able to find my horse's parentage?